dobots/rover_electronics/README.md

-# Electronics
+# Rover_electronics
-Dobots circuit schematics and PCB design
+Dobots circuit schematics and PCB designs for the rover robots.